-Every HHSC-funded family violence center has a liaison who is the link between their program and CPS/APS and has the role of clarifying confidentiality limits, arranging cross-trainings and problem solving when issues arise.
-Download our contact list here to find your CPS liaison.
-If you need additional assistance contact TCFV’s Policy Department at 1-800-525-1978.
+Every HHSC-funded family violence center and each DFPS region have a liaison who coordinates with each other and have the role of clarifying confidentiality limits, arranging cross-trainings and problem-solving when issues arise.
+Download our contact list here to find your Domestic Violence and DFPS liaison.
+If you need additional assistance, contact TCFV’s Policy Department at 1.800.525.1978.

 Resources for Supporting Survivors’ Protective Capacity

-Research has shown that developing the quality of a child’s relationship with the non-battering parent is the single most important factor in a child’s emotional recovery from exposure to domestic violence.* Family violence advocates play a vital role in helping survivors identify their strengths, protective actions and fostering a healthy parent child relationship.
+Research has shown that developing the quality of a child’s relationship with the non-battering parent is the single most important factor in a child’s emotional recovery from exposure to domestic violence*.
+Advocates play a vital role in helping survivors identify their strengths, protective actions and how to foster a healthy parent-child relationship.

-The National Child Traumatic Stress Network’s Domestic Violence Collaborative Group has created a series of fact sheets to help parents understand how children may react to domestic violence and how to best help them feel safe and valued and develop personal strength.
+The National Child Traumatic Stress Network’s Domestic Violence Collaborative Group has created a series of fact sheets to help parents understand how children may react to domestic violence and how to best help them feel safe and valued to develop personal strengths.

-Amazing brain series and booklets – brief and accessible information about how trauma affects children’s brains and how parents and others can help.
+Amazing brain series and booklets provides concise information about how trauma affects children’s brains and how parents and others can help.

 Child Welfare Information Gateway provides resources for building parental resiliency.